SawabS/webdev/README.md

 ## 🔐 Private Access

-Since this repository is private, only the project members (you, your classmate, and your lecturer) have access.
+Since this repository is private, only the project members have access.
 If there are any issues or changes needed, feel free to reach out via our communication channels (e.g., email, class forum).

 ---